fourlastor-jams/into-the-wip/documents/The Detailed Design Document.md

 Nonphysical concept, such as area of control, emotion, time, etc.

 ### Game-Representational
-Purely representational and related to game rules, maximum number of cards in a hand, displays of control in the game's user interface, or client turn order in a game.
+Purely representational and related to game rules.
+E.g maximum number of cards in a hand, displays of control in the game's user interface, or client turn order in a game.